Dro1d-Labs/dead-rules/README.md

 These rules are automatically bundled with the **De-Ad iOS app**.
 They update when you update the app from the App Store.

 **Want to use them elsewhere?**
 The rules are Safari Content Blocker format.
 You can use them in any compatible iOS/macOS app, but De-Ad is built specifically for these rules.
+Note: Rules are intentionally conservative to avoid site breakage.
+De-Ad prioritizes privacy without harming usability.

 ## Transparency Promise
 Every domain blocked by De-Ad is visible in `blockerList.json`.